John O'Donoghue (politician): Cabinet career: 1997–2007

 When Fianna Fáil returned to power with the Progressive Democrats following the 1997 general election, O'Donoghue joined the cabinet as Minister for Justice, Equality and Law Reform.
 In this capacity, he was involved in the British-Irish negotiations which led to the Good Friday Agreement in 1998.

 In 2002, Fianna Fáil again failed to obtain an overall majority and formed a coalition government with the Progressive Democrats.
 O'Donoghue, in what was seen as a demotion, was appointed Minister for Arts, Sport and Tourism.
 He was involved in the finalisation of details for the rebuilding of Lansdowne Road.
 In mid-2004, Ahern announced that he would be reshuffling his cabinet in September, prompting speculation over O'Donoghue's cabinet position, and a possible move to another portfolio.
 O'Donoghue, however, retained his post.

 Ceann Comhairle

 Following the 2007 general election, he was elected Ceann Comhairle by 90 votes to 75.
 O'Donoghue was nominated for the position by Taoiseach, Bertie Ahern.
 Labour Party leader Pat Rabbitte said that for the first time in almost 20 years, there would be an alternative and nominated Ruairi Quinn.
 Fine Gael leader Enda Kenny seconded Quinn's nomination but the nomination was not put to a vote.

-On the evening of Tuesday, 6 October 2009, O'Donoghue announced his resignation from the post of Ceann Comhairle, effective from the following week.
+Family days

+On 28 June 2008, the first Houses of the Oireachtas family day was held.
+This initiative by O'Donoghue as Ceann Comhairle and the Cathaoirleach of Seanad Éireann, Pat Moylan aimed to increase public awareness in the work of the Houses of the Oireachtas.
+It included tours of both chambers of the Oireachtas, lectures on the history of Oireachtas, historic political speeches recited by actors and a hot air balloon – commemorating the balloon flight which took place in 1785 from Leinster Lawn.
+The Oireachtas family day took place again in 2009, but it has not been held since then.